flyway/flyway-docker/README.md

 ## Getting started

-The easiest way to get started is simply to test the image by running
+The easiest way to get started is simply to test the default image by running

 `docker run --rm flyway/flyway`